MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/dnsserver/Start-DnsServerScavenging.md

 ```

 ### -Force
-Notifies the DNS server to attempt an scavange without prompting you for confirmation.
+Notifies the DNS server to attempt an scavenge without prompting you for confirmation.
 By default, the cmdlet prompts you for confirmation before it proceeds.

 ```yaml